Ate-Bit-Dave/erc404plus/README.md

-# ERC-404Plus ERC-404+  Backed to the EthPow!
+# ERC-404Plus ERC-404+ This Repo has Issues With Increassing Gas Fees.
+Probably Best Not to Use it.

 > 🚨🚨 This repo contains the ERC-404Plus , Aka ERC-404+.
 It has not yet been audited. 🚨🚨